stromvap/royal-game-of-ur/README.md

 `GET http://localhost:8080/play`

 ## TODO
-TODO: Make someone look at the code and improve it!
+TODO: Make someone look at the code and improve it!</br>
 TODO: Make it so you can write AIs and make em battle each other!